amdev9/dapp-browser/docs/README.md

 ![alt text](./diagrams/eventsMechanizm.png?raw=true "Events mechanizm")

-Resolve CHANNEL_ID for dapp renderer process to get data from main process (ex.
-LocalStorage, BitShares, etc. related channels):
+Resolve CHANNEL_ID for dapp renderer process to get data from **main process component** (ex.
+LocalStorage, BitShares, etc.).
+Each component will have a channel through which data will be sent:

 ![alt text](./diagrams/channelIdResolve.png?raw=true "Resolve channelId")

 #### Links